 - In Assassin's Creed II, Vieri de' Pazzi (Ezio's rival and later assassination target) is said to have served dinners "to die for" to entire families of those who beat him at contests.

-- Fire Emblem: Path of Radiance features a mad man who invited the entire town to his manor just so he could kill them all.
+- Fire Emblem: The Blazing Blade features a madman who invited the entire town to his manor just so he could kill them all.
 For a one shot boss, he's quite memorable.

 - Happens in the webtoon Big Bunny; in the story Big Bunny tells about the red, red, RED squirrel.

 - Sluggy Freelance has the "Displacement" Story Arc, where a Mad Scientist holds an auction for his Displacement Drive Vehicle.
 He's not actually interested in selling it; he just knows that anyone who wants to steal the Displacement Drive will try doing so at the auction.
 So, by killing everyone who shows up, he guarantees its safety!
 Too bad a lot of the bidders are also Mad Scientists and supervillains who don't take too kindly to this plan.

 - Twice at Camp Wannaweep, and both times, it was Ron's archenemy Gill who wanted to kill and/or mutate them.